rumors/handbook/operations/planning.md

 ## Calendar

-We use Google Calendar to mark events, meetings, major milestones, closures, vacations.
 Every three weeks or so we block out four to six weeks of work at a high level, project by project, on the big calendar we keep on the whiteboard.
+Meetings and such go into the shared Google calendar.

 ## Quarterly progress reports